PhucTan1705/app_chiase_hinhanh/README.md

 [Learn More](https://firebase.flutter.dev/docs/overview/)

-- With Dart-only initialization now supported, manually configuring and installing platforms is no longer required
+- With Dart-only initialization now supported, manually configuring and installing platforms is no longer required.
+If you wish to view the documentation for manual initialization, you can learn more here:

 [Manual Installation](https://firebase.flutter.dev/docs/manual-installation)